The Federal Work Study Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 Steps to Participate in Work Study

-Students participating in the federal Work Study program need to:
+To participate in the Federal Work Study program, you need to:

 Hours and Pay Rates